 Primary objective: To evaluate the association between the use of individual bDMARDs approved for PsO/PsA treatment and the occurrence of severe infection risk in an Italian real-world setting in the years 2010-2021 among different drug class (TNF-alpha inhibitors, IL inhibitors, T cell modulator), using the large-scale "VALORE" project distributed database network.

-Secondary objective: The assessment of the severe infection differential incidence between bDMARDs in monotherapy and in combination therapy with csDMARDs and/or systemic corticosteroids.
+Secondary objective: To assess the incidence of severe infection between bDMARDs in monotherapy and in combination therapy with csDMARDs and/or systemic corticosteroids.

 Methods

 Data source